Adjectival/track_shoes/README.md

 _an Epicodus Project, July 2016_

 ### Description
-Track Shoes™ is a web app that can manage inventories of products (shoes) in distribution centers (stores).
+Track Shoes is a web app that can manage inventories of products (shoes) in distribution centers (stores).
 This business scenario requires a many-to-many database schema.

 ## Setup
 - Clone/download this project directory